jainArihant12/Js-calculator/README.md

 - Press `=` to see the result.
 - Click `C` to clear the input.

-## Live Demo
-You can view the live demo of the calculator here:

 ### Deploy on GitHub Pages:
 1. Push your project to a GitHub repository.